Adrian08796/Gym/codebase.md

       return { success: false, error: 'Plan not found' };
     }

-    // Check if the exercise is already in the plan if (plan.exercises.some(e => e._id === exerciseId)) {
+    if (plan.exercises.some(e => e._id === exerciseId)) {
       console.log('Exercise is already in the workout plan');
       addNotification('This exercise is already in the workout plan', 'info');